Milan is Italy’s commanding northern city, in the Lombardy region.

 Italy is famous for many things, and food is undoubtedly one of them!
 Explore the food culture of the city and enjoy the classic dishes of Milano, Italy!
 The city is filled with a large selection of eateries serving traditional meals, from recipes that have been passed down for centuries!

-The historic district of Brera is a foodie favorite in Milan!
+The historic district of Brera is a foodie favourite in Milan!
 You’ll find restaurants in this area serving many signature dishes, such as eggplant parmigiana, Milanese-style meatballs, cannoli and of course, gelato!

 Let your nose lead the way as you discover why Italy is one of the major food capitals of the world!
-Experiencing the best of Milan’s cuisine is a must for all travelers!
+Experiencing the best of Milan’s cuisine is a must for all travellers!